Advising and Counseling

 If a prospective major is not familiar with the department faculty, any faculty member can tell the student which instructor’s interests are most closely aligned with those of the student.
 Students who are not Communication majors or minors, but who would like to pursue communication related careers after graduation, can receive informal advising.
 An Economics major who desires a newspaper career, for example, can solicit advice from department instructors, often one from whom that student may have taken a course.

 Peer Advisors are undergraduates in the Communication program who are available for advising any undergraduate about anything related to the major or minor.
-The Peer Advisors for the 2013-14 academic year are Ruth Bram, Kaitlyn Lo, and Dylan Malloy.
+The Peer Advisors for the 2014-15 academic year are Mayra Arroyo, Tobin Asher, Justin Brinkley, and Dylan Malloy.

 The Student Services Manager

-It is equally important for Communication majors and minors to meet regularly with the Student Services Manager who will offer guidance in terms of accurately completing the requirements toward your major or minor.
-It is recommended that you meet at least twice during an academic year.
+We recommend that Communication majors and minors regularly meet with our Student Services Manager who will offer guidance in terms of accurately completing the requirements toward your communication degree.
+COMM majors should check in at least once per quarter to make updates to their study plans.
 If you have any questions during your academic study at Stanford, course related or otherwise, and do not know with whom to speak, please consider the Student Services Manager as your first point of contact.

 Required Communication courses must usually be taken at Stanford.
 No more than 10 units of transfer credit may be applied to meet departmental requirements for majors, and no more than 5 credits for minors.
 The Office of Undergraduate Admissions asks transfer students to furnish an official transcript, which is evaluated by the University.
 Students who transfer to Stanford and enter the Department of Communication should know that the only Communication courses likely to be waived are Communication 1A or 1B.